Accessing Inside – Lelit PL41TEM Anna

-Disclaimer: The technical support below is for information purposes only.
 1st-line Equipment, LLC is not responsible for any injury or damages from such information.
-Please note that parts are available for purchase from 1st-line Equipment.
+Please note that parts are available for purchase from 1st-line Equipment, LLC self service parts portal.
 These parts do not include any technical support.
-If you’re unfamiliar with the technical aspects of repairing equipment, please order a diagnosis on our website.
+If you're unfamiliar with the technical aspects of repairing equipment, please contact a professional for proper evaluation.

 Power off the espresso machine and disconnect the plug from the outlet.